 What To Do With an Expired Fire Extinguisher

-Fire extinguishers are essential safety devices that can save lives and property in a fire emergency.
-However, like a lot of safety equipment, they have a limited lifespan and must be replaced or serviced periodically to keep them in good working condition.
+Fire extinguishers are essential safety devices that can help protect lives and property during a fire emergency.
+However, like many types of safety equipment, they have a limited lifespan and must be replaced, recharged, or serviced periodically to stay in good working condition.

 Recognizing an Expired Fire Extinguisher

-Determining if your fire extinguisher is expired is a relatively simple process.
+Determining if your commercial fire extinguisher is expired is a relatively simple process.
 First, check the date on the label, usually located at the bottom or side of the extinguisher.
 Most fire extinguishers have a lifespan of 5 to 15 years, depending on the manufacturer.
-If you can’t find the expiration date on the label, refer to the manufacturer’s instructions for specific details on the expiration date.
+If you cannot find the expiration date on the label, refer to the manufacturer’s instructions for specific details on the expected service life.

-Physical signs of expiration or compromise include visible rust, corrosion, or damage to the extinguisher’s body.
-Another sign of expiration is the pressure gauge.
+Physical signs of expiration or compromise include visible rust, corrosion, dents, or damage to the extinguisher body.
+Another sign is the pressure gauge.
 If the needle is in the red zone, either overcharged or undercharged, the extinguisher may not function as expected during an emergency.

 Issues With Using an Expired Fire Extinguisher